Format

 I generally have 2 or 3 whiskies in a flight.
 In a small group setting I might go up to as many as 5, but comparing more than 3 whiskies side by side is difficult and more than 5 might be impossible.
 Keep in mind that you can use the same whiskies twice so if there is something you want people to try and you can’t fit it into a flight just use that one twice to keep palate fatigue from ruining the experience of the flight.

 Examples of lights I do are OWA, OWA SP, ORVW.
 This gives people a chance to see that there isn’t much of a difference between OWA and VanWinkle products…at least not enough to justify the hype.
 Another flight I will do is JR, EHT BP, GTS.
 You get the point.
-Just looking at all the bottles and figure out which combinations would teach to tasters something is fun in and of itself.
+Just looking at all the bottles and figuring out which combinations would teach the tasters something is fun in and of itself.

 Glasses

-Glasses are important because it will determine how much whiskey each taste requires.
-If you use rocks glasses people are going to drink a lot faster.
-It is also hard to really nose a whiskey in rocks glass.
-I recommend Glen Cairns.
-The average glen cairn is 6 1/8th-6 7/8th of an oz.
-I have purchase mini glen cairns also called a distiller’s tasting glass which are closer to 3 1/4th of an oz.
+The average Glencairn is 6 1/8th-6 7/8th of an oz.
+I have purchased mini Glencairns also called a distiller’s tasting glass which are closer to 3 1/4th of an oz.
 You would not believe how big of an impact the glass size will have on the volume of each pour.
-The regular size glen cairns can be bought for next to nothing on amazon.
+The regular size Glencairns can be bought for next to nothing on Amazon.
 The mini’s I have only seen at Iron Root Republic Distilling and at https://someonesaywhiskey.com/products/3oz-wee-tasting-glass.

-Lent free rags
+Lint free rags

-When you are tasting a very small amount of a whiskey the few drops that are left in the glass after you consume the whiskey are enough to affect the flavor of the next round of whiskies.
-For this reason your tasters will need to be instructed to rinse their glasses after each round and to drink the water in the glass.
+When you are tasting a very small amount of whiskey at a time, the few drops that are left in the glass after you consume the whiskey are enough to affect the flavor of the next round of whiskies.
+For this reason, your tasters will need to be instructed to rinse their glasses after each round and to drink the water in the glass.
 This will serve two purposes.
 It will keep them hydrated, but it will also clean the glasses.
-The water droplets in the glass will also affect the flavor of the next round of whiskey so I give each taster a lent free rag to dry their glasses with after they rinse.
-Lent free rags are also very inexpensive and can be bought in large quantity on amazon.
-I recommend you have enough for the size of your party even if they bring their own glasses.

 Water